Kadir-Gursoy/Kadir-Gursoy/README.md

-<h3 style="display: inline-block; align="center">"Hey there!
-Welcome to my GitHub world!
+<h3 style="display: inline-block; align="center">Welcome to my GitHub world!
 I'm on an exciting journey to master the art of Full-Stack Development with a keen interest in web programming.
 Currently immersed in the realms of React, JavaScript, HTML5, and CSS3, I love experimenting with new technologies to craft innovative solutions.

 One project that I'm particularly proud of is [stockApp], where I [A project that not only serves as a showcase of my capabilities with React].
 It was a fantastic learning experience, and I'm always up for a chat about the challenges and triumphs of the development process.